MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-RA.md

 ---
 author: sophiasysun
-description: Vendors and contractors use Remote Assist ms.author: sopsun ms.date: 04/02/2020 ms.service: crm-online
+description: Vendors and customers use full Dynamics 365 Remote Assist capabilities ms.author: sopsun ms.date: 04/02/2020 ms.service: crm-online ms.topic: article
-ms.topic: article
-title: Vendors and contractors use Remote Assist ms.reviewer: krbjoran
+title: Vendors and customers use full Dynamics 365 Remote Assist capabilities ms.reviewer: krbjoran
 ---

-# Vendors and contractors use Remote Assist
+# Vendors and customers use full Dynamics 365 Remote Assist capabilities

-A Remote Assist call involves one party (technician) using Remote Assist and the other using Teams (expert or remote collaborator).
-In most cases, technicians and remote collaborators all belong to the same tenant, and thus a [standard deployment of Remote Assist](deploy-remote-assist.md) and [standard deployment of Teams](set-up-teams.md) is all you need.

-However, there are certain scenarios where this may not be the case:

-1. **Multi-tenant company deployments**: A company has multiple organizations or business units, each with their own tenant, that want to collaborate using Remote Assist.
-Or, multiple companies want to collaborate using Remote Assist.
-Users who want to use Remote Assist already have Remote Assist licenses, and users who want to use Teams already have Teams licenses.
-They want to initiate ad hoc calls and meetings with each other.
-[Learn more about this scenario.](multi-tenant-deployment.md)

-2. **Vendors and contractors use Remote Assist app**: A company wants vendors and contractors who do not already have Remote Assist and aren’t part of the company tenant to use Remote Assist.
-This document focuses on this scenario.

-3. **Vendors and contractors use Teams app**: A company wants to provide employees with a quick and easy way to use Remote Assist HoloLens to receive assistance from out-of-tenant collaborators who may or may not have Teams.
-The company does not want to set up guest access or external access.
-[Learn more about this scenario.](vendor-use-teams.md)
+## Scenario overview

+There are several scenarios in which a Remote Assist user wants to enable an external user without a Remote Assist license--such as a B2B vendor or B2B customer--to use full Remote Assist capabilities.
+For example, an OEM may want to offer premium customer service by providing their customer with a HoloLens and enabling them to call the OEM as many times as they need to set up a complicated asset.
+Or, an inspector may have a long-term collaboration with a vendor.
+The inspector wants the vendor to asynchronously capture asset quality or call the inspector so they can assess the asset’s condition in real time.

 > [!Note]
 > This document describes technical steps to enable this scenario.
 However, additional licensing configuration may be required.
 To appropriately license vendors and contractors to use Remote Assist, please contact your Microsoft sales representative.